igiagkiozis/CrystalAI/README.md

 - v0.7.1 First public version containing only the library and the test suite.

 ## Copyright and License
 Code and documentation copyright 2016-2017 the Bismur Studios Ltd. and Ioannis Giagkiozis.
-The source code is released under the GPL v3 license.
+This is the Community version of Crystal AI and is released under the GPL v3 license.
+A commercial version for Unity is available at the [Unity Asset Store](https://www.assetstore.unity3d.com/en/#!/content/82168).
 For further details on licensing please see [Crystal AI licensing page](https://theldoctor.github.io/CrystalAI/license/).